 Being a Gaelic speaker, she loves interpreting the names of skerries, islands and other places we see when we’re out.
 She can coach in Gaelic and German as well as English.

-Sean is just finishing his honours degree in Adventure Performance and Coaching at West Highland College School of Adventure Studies and joined our team last summer.
-He is a Advanced Sea Kayak Leader and L2 Sea Kayak Coach.
+Sean is with us for his third season this year, and is a strong member of the team.
+He has an honours degree in Adventure Performance and Coaching at West Highland College School of Adventure Studies and is an Advanced Sea Kayak Leader and L2 Sea Kayak Coach.

 When he is not paddling he is normally out on his mountain bike or quickly doing 18 mile Tarskavaig Loop after work.